 Rent comprises the largest share of living expenses, and the amount can significantly differ based on your location and chosen accommodation.
 It’s commonly advised that if your rent surpasses one-third of your salary, it becomes financially burdensome.
 For instance, with a monthly salary of 200,000 yen, it’s recommended to seek rent up to 65,000 yen, and with 300,000 yen, consider up to 100,000 yen as a guideline.

 In Kyoto or Osaka, the average rent for single-person living is around 50,000 to 60,000 yen.
-In regional cities such as Fukuoka, Okinawa, and Hokkaido, you can find single apartments for less than 50,000 yen.
+In regional cities such as Fukuoka, Okinawa, and Hokkaido, you can find single apartments for less than 50,000 yen. - Type of Housing: Generally, newer or conveniently located properties tend to be more expensive.
+Conversely, properties with unit baths or Japanese-style tatami rooms help reduce costs.
+Also, properties facing north have considerably lower rent due to the lack of sunlight.

 For foreigners finding it difficult to secure a guarantor, many opt to rent monthly apartments or share houses.
 While the rent may be approximately 20-30% higher than the market average, it reduces complex procedures and allows for lower initial costs.

-Utilities – Electricity, Gas, Water
+Utilities: Electricity, Gas, Water

 Utilities are another cost related to housing.
-For a single-person household, the average monthly cost of combining electricity, gas, and water is around 12,000 to 13,000 yen.
+For a single-person household, the average monthly cost of combining electricity, gas, and water is around 10,000 to 15,000 yen.
 Generally, colder regions tend to have higher costs, while warmer regions are cheaper.
 For example, there is possibly about 5,000 yen difference between Hokkaido in the far north and Okinawa in the south during certain seasons.

 Communication Expenses